Rose Braz, our beloved climate campaign director, died on May 3, 2017 at age 55, after a three-and-a-half-year battle with brain cancer.

 Rose joined the Center for Biological Diversity in 2009, founding our grassroots climate organizing program.
 She worked tirelessly to build and strengthen ties between climate, environmental and social justice, labor and faith organizations.
 She launched several influential national climate and anti-fracking coalitions, including Californians Against Fracking, the statewide coalition of more than 200 organizations working to ban fracking in California.

-A tireless, fierce and deeply empathetic organizer, Rose coined the phrase “Climate Leaders Don’t Frack,” led the ongoing campaign seeking to compel Gov. Jerry Brown to ban fracking in the Golden State and helped pass fracking bans in six California counties.
+A tireless, fierce and deeply empathetic organizer, Rose coined the phrase “Climate Leaders Don’t Frack” and led the ongoing campaign seeking to compel Gov. Jerry Brown to ban fracking in the Golden State.
+She also helped pass fracking bans in six California counties.

 Rose also launched Americans Against Fracking, the national coalition to ban fracking, and Climate Reality Check, a project of Public Citizen and the Center with more than 1,600 organizational members working to strengthen community organizing on climate.
 She ran the Center’s Clean Air Cities campaign, which spurred nearly 100 cities to pass resolutions in support of using the Clean Air Act to slash greenhouse pollution.